jdsada30/MovieRecommender/README.md

-# Movie Recommender using kNN Algorithm
+# KNN-Based Clustering for Movie Recommender Systems

 A movie recommendation system implementation which uses simple kNN-collaborative filtering.
 ## kNN Algorithm and Implementation